 Complete relevant COVID-19 Checklists

-Ensure appropriate contact logs are maintained.
+Check that appropriate contact logs are maintained.

 Promote and monitor compliance with HSE guidelines, and good hygiene practices.

-Ensure there is sufficient up-to-date signage erected, in order to inform all personnel about the COVID-19 controls on site.
+Check that there is sufficient up-to-date signage erected, in order to inform all personnel about the COVID-19 controls on site.

-Ensure regular cleaning is undertaken, of welfare facilities - handrails, door handles, tools, etc.
+Check that regular cleaning is undertaken, of welfare facilities - handrails, door handles, tools, etc.

-Ensure water and hand-drying facilities are available, and soap and hand sanitisers are replenished as required.
+Check that water and hand-drying facilities are available, and soap and hand sanitisers are replenished as required.

-Ensure site/ office personnel are adhering to staggered break time schedules and limiting numbers in canteens, drying rooms and smoking areas - cognisant of the 2-metre physical distancing guideline.
+Check that site/ office personnel are adhering to break time schedules and limiting numbers in canteens, drying rooms and smoking areas - cognisant of the 2-metre physical distancing guideline.

-Report any areas of non-compliance or defects to management and ensure these are addressed.
+Report any areas of non-compliance or defects to management and follow-up with management, where necessary.

 Keep up to date with HSE guidelines.